 I have conducted enquiries regarding potential outward claims and have received advice from my legal Counsel in respect of these potential claims.
 Based upon this advice I have filed claims against the directors of the Company.
-I will advise creditors as to the progress of these claims in my next report.
+As at the date of this report I have settled claims with three directors.